Skip to main content

 How you're assessed

-The assessment of our LLM programme takes different formats according to the learning objectives of the module.
-Many LLM modules have two assessments: a smaller piece of work, such as a case commentary or plan mid-way through the module, followed by a more substantial essay at the end of the module.
-For semester one modules, the formal assessment period is January and for semester two modules the assessment period is in May-June.
+Assessment takes different formats depending on each module’s learning objectives.
+Many modules have two assessments: a smaller piece of work, such as a case commentary or plan, mid-way through the module, followed by a more substantial essay at the end.
+Semester one modules are formally assessed in January, while semester two assessments take place in May and June.

 Liverpool Hallmarks